ghost-vk/verror-0/README.md

 # verror: rich JavaScript errors

+## Differences from the original verror

+**Switched from CommonJS to ESM**

+The library now uses ECMAScript Modules instead of CommonJS to leverage modern module features in Node.js.

+**`node:util.format` instead of `extsprintf`**

+Replaced the external `extsprintf` dependency with the built-in format method from `node:util`, reducing the number of external dependencies.

+**Use of Node.js standard library instead of external dependencies**

+External dependencies were removed in favor of functions provided by the Node.js standard library.

+**Using `node:test` runner**

+Tests are now implemented using the built-in node:test runner instead of external test frameworks.

+**Built-in TypeScript typings**

+Type definitions are included within the package, eliminating the need for separate type files or additional type installations.

+**Modern error inheritance**

+Instead of using the deprecated `util.inherit`, the library now uses standard class inheritance (class extends Error).

+**Renamed methods**

+- `hasCauseWithName` → `hasCause`
+- `findCauseByName` → `findCause`
+- `fullStack` → `stack`
+- `errorFromList` → `ofList`

+**Separate functions instead of static methods**

+Functions such as cause, info, stack, etc., are implemented as standalone functions rather than static methods of a class.

+**Added `wrap` function**

+The wrap function wraps an unknown value into an Error (or VError), making it easier to handle unknown types of errors in TypeScript.

+These changes make the library more modern and TypeScript-friendly, with fewer dependencies and an improved code structure.

+---

+## Overview

 This module provides several classes in support of Joyent's [Best Practices for Error Handling in Node.js](http://www.joyent.com/developers/node/design/errors).
 If you find any of the behavior here confusing or surprising, check out that